life360-oss/life360-ads-sdk-ios/README.md

 # Life360 Ads SDK (iOS)

-The Life360 Ads SDK is an extension of the open-source [Prebid Mobile iOS](https://github.com/prebid/prebid-mobile-ios) project.
-It adds Nativo as a competing demand source alongside Prebid Server, with the winning bid sent to Google Ad Manager (GAM) for final decisioning.
-For base Prebid Mobile concepts and API documentation, visit the [Prebid documentation](https://docs.prebid.org/prebid-mobile/pbm-api/ios/code-integration-ios.html)
+The Life360 Ads SDK is a mobile ads framework used to inject demand from Nativo, Prebid and GAM.
+It can be used as a stand-alone integration, or it can be paired with Prebid Server and/or GAM, as needed.

 ## Features